Specialises in gastroenterology including early upper GI cancer and oesophageal endoscopic therapy.

 His work on treatment of Barrett’s oesophagus with radiofrequency ablation (RFA), and the use of biomarkers to predict cancer progression, has won prizes.
 He is the early diagnosis lead for the London Cancer Alliance (LCA) and has written guidelines for the management of Barrett’s oesophagus for the LCA.
 He is proficient in endoscopic mucosal resection (EMR) and radiofrequency ablation techniques.

 Jason has presented his work at national and international meetings.
 He has recently published on novel endoscopic techniques for treatment of globus secondary to the cervical inlet patch.
 He started a follow-up randomised trial in 2018.

 He holds honorary senior lecturer posts at King’s College London and Oslo University in the Institute of Medical Informatics.

-- HALO radiofrequency ablation (RFA) for Barrett’s oesophagus, GAVE and inlet patch with globus
+- HALO radiofrequency ablation (RFA) for Barrett’s oesophagus, Gastric Antral Vascular Ectasia (GAVE) and inlet patch with globus.

 Membership of professional bodies